ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 ```sh
 make debug-burn
 ```
-To start GDB session need to use FEL button but surprisingly this works even without it somehow just after power up.
-Anyway in device that have FEL button (Sipeed Lichee RV) - press and hold the FEL button then press RESET button to go to the FEL mode, then execute command or just execute command (for Clockwork Devterm):
+To start GDB session in device that have FEL button (Sipeed Lichee RV) - press and hold the FEL button then press RESET button to go to the FEL mode, then execute command OR for device without FEL button (Clockwork Devterm) just don't insert boot SD card, press POWER button and execute command:
 ```sh
 make debug
 ```